What is SSH (Secure Shell Protocol)?

 The SSH agent (ssh-agent) is a SSH key manager that stores the SSH key in a process memory so that users can log into SSH servers without having to type the key’s passphrase every time they authenticate with the server.
 In addition to the key management feature, SSH agent supports agent forwarding, which helps to authenticate with servers that sit behind a bastion or jump server.

-We recommend taking a few steps to review how you use an SSH agent and make sure you’re using it safely.
+We recommend taking a few steps to review how you use an SSH agent and ensure you use it safely.

-SCP is a handy tool for transferring files over SSH, providing easy commands to transfer
+SCP is a handy tool for transferring files over SSH file transfer protocol, providing easy commands to transfer

 files from and to hosts; for example, using